caliew/Challenge2/BFF_Solution_Design.md

 Robust identity management protects endpoints horizontally (different roles) and vertically (different users).

 - **Authentication via OIDC**: Both portals authenticate against a centralized Identity Provider (Auth0/Azure AD).
 They receive signed JSON Web Tokens (JWT) equipped with specific claims.
+The PoC code physically executes `jwt.verify()` utilizing a secure secret phrase to validate token integrity.

+### 4.1 Token Lifespan Management (Access vs Refresh)
+To balance security with user experience, the architecture follows the OIDC standard for token longevity:
+- **Access Tokens (JWT)**: Short-lived (e.g., 60 minutes).
+These are used for active session authorization and are passed in the `Authorization: Bearer` header.
+- **Refresh Tokens**: Policy-driven lifespan.
+In high-security insurance contexts, these are often **Session-based** (expiring when the browser closes) unless the user explicitly selects "Remember Me."
+They are stored in a `HttpOnly` cookie.
+The Portal uses the Refresh Token to periodically exchange it for a new Access Token via a secure BFF endpoint, ensuring the user isn't logged out prematurely while preventing long-term exposure of an intercepted Access Token.

+### 4.2 API Gateway Filtering
-- **API Gateway Filtering**: The Gateway checks the JWKS endpoints, validating signature, expiration, and issuer before allowing traffic into the internal network.
+The Gateway checks the JWKS endpoints, validating signature, expiration, and issuer before allowing traffic into the internal network.
 - **Role-Based & Attribute-Based Authorization (RBAC/ABAC)**:
   - **Customer BFF**: Extracts the `Subject` (User ID) from the JWT.
 The BFF ensures a user can only request quotes or initiate payments mapped strictly to their own ID.
   - **Agent BFF**: Checks for specific Agent roles and `scopes`.
 When an agent requests a quote for a customer, the BFF verifies an underlying "Delegation of Authority" matrix to confirm the Agent has the necessary relationship defined with that Customer.